 All 10 plans, lettered from Plan A to Plan N, cover 100% of Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits run out.
 All 10 also pay at least 50% of Part B coinsurance and copayments.

 Each plan offers a specific mix of benefits, but just two of them (Plans K and L) protect you with an out-of-pocket maximum.
 Medicare Advantage plans, by contrast, are required to include the benefit of an out-of-pocket maximum.

-Which Company has the Best Medicare Advantage Plan?
+Which Company Has the Best Medicare Advantage Plan?

-One way to measure Medicare Advantage plans is by their Medicare Star Rating.
+One way to compare Medicare Advantage plans is by their Medicare Star Rating.
 The Centers for Medicare & Medicaid Services assigns a rating of one to five stars (five being the best) to individual Medicare Advantage plans.
 If you’re already on a Medicare Advantage plan and it’s not five-star plan, you are offered the opportunity to switch to a five-star plan each year.

 While the rating system can shed light on Medicare Advantage plans’ performance, it’s not as easy as just picking the highest-rated plan.
 A GoHealth licensed insurance agent, without obligation, can help you compare plans and find the one that’s the right fit for you.

 Table reflects the latest Beneficiary Demographics Data: Medicare Geographic Variation – by National, State & County